mui/mui-x/docs/data/date-pickers/custom-field/custom-field.md

 ### Using an Autocomplete

 If your user can only select a value in a small list of available dates, you can replace the field with the [Autocomplete](/material-ui/react-autocomplete/) component to list those dates:
-If your user can only select a value in a small list of available dates, you can replace the field with the `<Autocomplete />` from `@mui/material` to list those dates:

 {{"demo": "PickerWithAutocompleteField.js", "defaultCodeOpen": false}}